affinitydb/doc/strengths.md

 The difference is even more striking when arbitrarily deep recursion is involved.
 Just imagine how to translate the following statement with traditional SQL:

-        SELECT * FROM qn1:orgid(3).qn2:friendof[CONTAINS(qn2:occupation, 'ist')]{5}.qn2:friendof[BEGINS(qn2:lastname, 'M')];
+        SELECT * FROM
+          qn1:orgid(3).
+          qn2:friendof[CONTAINS(qn2:occupation, 'ist')]{+}.
+          qn2:friendof[BEGINS(qn2:lastname, 'M')];

 ##Ordered collections to retain sequential information
 When normalizing a relational model, there is sometimes a risk of missing or losing sequential information (e.g. the order of repeating column groups, that could have implicitly represented a sequence).
-ChaosDB's [collections](./terminology.md#collection) allow to easily model this information, without any need to fall back on weaker representations such as repeating column groups or sequence columns.
+Affinity's [collections](./terminology.md#collection) allow to easily model this information, without any need to fall back on weaker representations such as repeating column groups or sequence columns.

 ##Simpler modeling with less entities
-In many cases, ChaosDB reduces the number of entities or columns required to model data.
+In many cases, Affinity reduces the number of entities or columns required to model data.
 For example, [references](./terminology.md#pin-reference) simplify the representation of many-to-many relationships.
 [Collections](./terminology.md#collection) can spare additional tables, repeating groups or sequence columns.
 [Units of measurement](./terminology.md#unit-of-measurement) save an extra column.
 URIs (and eventually enumerations) can spare a category table.

 ##Transactional, automatic full-text indexing
-ChaosDB automatically indexes text properties, without any additional work required by the client, while allowing to easily exclude undesired properties and PINs.
+Affinity automatically indexes text properties, without any additional work required by the client, while allowing to easily exclude undesired properties and PINs.
 Values of collections are indexed as well.
 Indexing happens synchronously alongside all other transaction operations, and queries can combine text searching with other conditions, with the same ACID expectations as for any other index.

 ##Units of measurement
-ChaosDB allows to easily attach semantic value to floating point values, using [units of measurement](./terminology.md#unit-of-measurement).
+Affinity allows to easily attach semantic value to floating point values, using [units of measurement](./terminology.md#unit-of-measurement).
 This simplifies modeling, enhances the semantic value of data, and enables automatic conversions in the evaluation of expressions involving those values.

 ##SQL for non-relational data
-Even though the ChaosDB [data model](./terminology.md#essential-concepts-data-model) is quite different from relational databases, [pathSQL](./terminology.md#pathsql) is designed to be as close to SQL as possible (especially the [DML](./pathSQL reference.md#keywords)).
-ChaosDB and pathSQL can handle relational modeling as well as modeling by references.
+Even though the Affinity [data model](./terminology.md#essential-concepts-data-model) is quite different from relational databases, [pathSQL](./terminology.md#pathsql) is designed to be as close to SQL as possible (especially the [DML](./pathSQL reference.md#keywords)).
+Affinity and pathSQL can handle relational modeling as well as modeling by references.

 ##XML-friendliness